TikZSZ/vfio-gpu-passthrough/README.md

 | /etc/libvirt/hooks/qemu.d/$vmname/prepare/begin/* | Resources in this folder are allocated before a VM is started |
 | /etc/libvirt/hooks/qemu.d/$vmname/release/end/* | Resources in this folder are allocated after a VM has shut down |

-Create the sub directories above,remembering to use the name of your VM.
-In my case the VM name is win10, which is the default provided by virt-manager for Windows 10.
+Create the sub directories shown above, remember to replace the `win11` with name of your VM.
+In my case the VM name is win11.

 ### 3.2 Creating our Environment File
-In /etc/libvirt/hooks/ create a file called kvm.conf and let it have content in the following format:
+In /etc/libvirt/hooks/ create a file called kvm.conf and add the follwing enviorment varianbles:
 ```sh
 ## Virsh devices
 VIRSH_GPU_VIDEO=pci_0000_01_00_0